Larchmont-Mamaroneck Healthy Yards Project

 Falling Leaves: Free, Plentiful and Life Sustaining

-Autumn leaves are falling now, presenting another opportunity to improve our yards and the environment.
+When Autumn leaves are falling, another opportunity is presented to improve our yards and the environment.
 Leaves are a valuable resource that is wasted if blown to the curb to be left for removal, which too often ends up spreading across roads, clogging storm drains and releasing nitrogen that washes into our waterways.
 Instead, you or your landscaper can go over the leaves with a mulching lawn mower or leaf shredder to distribute around your property.
 This rich organic matter will:

 - feed your lawn and garden, reducing the need for additional fertilizer